fabienp38/wttj_test/exercice2/README.md

   - Modify all fields and check that this candidate information are corectly saved:
     - Check update notification
     - Check the dashboard card has been updated with the new name
+  - Modify status and check in the pipeline that the card move to the right column

 **Public API Test:**
 - With the right permission, execute http request to update an existing cadidate